JonasLoos/flatpak-manager/README.md

+This project is currently not under active development.

 # flatpak-manager

 this is a simple python gtk app with the goal to provide a graphical user interface for the terminal flatpak commands.